Dormanstown: History

+Demographics

+The area had (combined with the Wilton ward) had a population of 6,755 in the 2011 Census.

 The Dormanstown Delegates Jazz Band

 The Dormanstown Delegates was a Juvenile jazz band which started c.
 1976.
 Popular in the 1970s, Juvenile Jazz Bands were made up of children, and didn't play jazz – by any stretch of the imagination – but instead played popular marches using kazoos, drums, glockenspiels, marimbas, cymbals and xylophones.
 The children often practised on the local fields, such as the field behind All Saints Church on South Avenue.
 The Dormanstown Delegates travelled the country, in a blue and red, double decker bus, to perform their marches throughout the UK.
 In July 2005, a carnival was held in Dormanstown, at which the Dormanstown Delegates performed; the carnival was held on a field known locally as "the rec" short for (Dormanstown Recreation Ground), situated next to the road opposite Coatham Marsh.

 The Dorlonco Houses

 Dorlonco houses are steel framed houses designed by Adshead, Ramsey and Abercrombie and built using steel produced by the Dorman Long iron and steelworks.
 They were neo-Georgian in style.
-The first of the Dorlonco houses were built in Dormanstown (1919) to house the Dormon Long Steelworkers and were demolished in the year 1979.
+The first of the Dorlonco houses were built in Dormanstown (1919) to house the Dorman Long Steelworkers and were demolished in the year 1979.

 The sizing and placement of window and door openings satisfied the expectation of standardisation and simplification that had become an orthodoxy during the war years, and was also well suited to systemised building.
 Internal linings are very robust, consisting of a 2 in leaf of clinkerblock work, plastered on the inner face, whilst intermediate floors are of concrete on metal lath reinforcement.
 As a result, the houses give the impression of being extremely solidly built.
 The steel frame was designed to accept a number of different claddings, from conventional brickwork to render on a metal lath.